samskivert/jmustache/README.md

 Default Values
 --------------

-By default, an exception will be thrown any time a variable cannot be resolved, or resolves to null.
+By default, an exception will be thrown any time a variable cannot be resolved, or resolves to null (except for sections, see below).
 You can change this behavior in two ways.
 If you want to provide a value for use in all such circumstances, use `defaultValue()`:

     String tmpl = "{{exists}} {{nullValued}} {{doesNotExist}}?";
     Mustache.compiler().defaultValue("what").compile(tmpl).execute(new Object() {